dicej/spin-webrtc/README.md

 browser-to-browser WebRTC video calls.
-It uses [websocket-bridge](https://github.com/fermyon/websocket-bridge) and [Redis](https://redis.io) to establish indirect connections between peers, which the client-side JS code uses to exchange WebRTC signaling messages (e.g. SDP and ICE handshakes) and thereby establish direct connections for exchanging audio and video data.
+It uses [websocket-bridge](https://github.com/fermyon/websocket-bridge) and [Redis](https://redis.io) to establish indirect connections between peers, which the client-side code uses to exchange WebRTC signaling messages (e.g. SDP and ICE handshakes) and thereby establish direct peer-to-peer connections for exchanging audio and video data.

 ## Building and Running